Enjoy the fresh air - here are our top five outdoor activities!

 Go to the beach

-It may be a trek if you live inland, but nothing says summer like the beach, and with scattered weather and uncertain splodges of rain, a trip to one of Britain’s coasts might be just what you need.
+It may be a trek if you live inland, but nothing says summer like the beach.
+With scattered weather and uncertain splodges of rain, a trip to one of Britain’s coasts might be just what you need.
 The ice cream, the waves, the pier, the arcades, the bistros and cafes, the vast array of people and the seagulls – all make for a great day out.

 Have a BBQ

 A British summer wouldn’t be the same without the odd barbecue.
 Get everyone round to make the most of the sunshine – providing you get your timing right – and make a day of it one weekend this year.
 And, if you want to make your barbecue extra special, you could even add a sporting element to it.
-With so many fantastic sporting events happening this year get into the spirit of things by hosting your own sports day.
 This could mean anything from a big game of rounders down the park to an egg and spoon race across the garden.

 Take a walk on the wild side